 The two MIMO pilot symbols formats are specified in 11.2.6.

-MIMO Mode bit indicates which MIMO mode will be used.
+MIMO Mode bit indicates which MIMO mode is used.

 0b1indicates that the MIMO mode is enabled and the subsequent payload is spatially multiplexed.

 0b0 indicates that the MIMO mode is enabled for repetition coding and the subsequent payload is encoded using the SISO scheme specified by the parameters in the basic PHY header and the advanced modulation header.